mwangdakota/pages-uswds-jekyll/pages/resources/awardees/phase-1/bootcamp.md

 # Boot Camp

-The NSF “Beat-the-Odds Boot Camp” provides Phase I awardees with entrepreneurial training designed for early-stage companies that draws on methods used in the [NSF I-Corps™](https://www.nsf.gov/news/special_reports/i-corps/) program and uses curriculum based on Steve Blank’s [customer discovery process](https://steveblank.com/2014/06/28/customer-discovery-the-search-for-productmarket-fit-2-minutes-to-see-why/).
+The NSF SBIR “Beat-the-Odds Boot Camp” provides Phase I awardees with entrepreneurial training designed for early-stage companies that draws on methods used in the [NSF I-Corps™](https://www.nsf.gov/news/special_reports/i-corps/) Program and uses curriculum based on Steve Blank’s [customer discovery process](https://steveblank.com/2014/06/28/customer-discovery-the-search-for-productmarket-fit-2-minutes-to-see-why/).

-Taught by I-Corps instructors, the Boot Camp provides an immersive experience that pushes companies to develop stronger business models, market strategies, and successful products.
+Taught by National I-Corps instructors, the Boot Camp provides an immersive experience that pushes companies to develop stronger business models, market strategies, and successful products.
 The main goal is to provide early-stage companies with an introduction, or refresher, in customer discovery and business model validation.

-The Boot Camp is run twice per year - starting in mid-January and again in mid-July – and lasts about two months, requiring about 10-20 hours per week from the participating team.
+The Boot Camp is held in a virtual format four times per year and lasts about two months, requiring about 10-20 hours per week from the participating team.
 At the end of the program, companies will understand how to verify product market fit and other business model elements.

 ## Boot Camp Preparation